Curtis Lovelace: ’48 Hours’ Valentine’s Day Death Of Cory Didriksen, Not Murder?

 On February 14, 2006, detectives arrived at the home of Cory Lovelace, a 39-year-old housewife who was found dead in her bed in Quincy, Illinois.
 According to detectives, when police were summoned to the scene, Curtis Lovelace told them that he had returned home to find his wife dead.
 He also claimed that he had no idea how it happened but insisted that his wife was very much alive when he left the house.

 A preview of CBS 48 Hours shows that the position of Cory Lovelace’s body was particularly peculiar.
 She was lying in an upright position with her hands in front of her.
-At least one arm, was partially suspended in mid air.
+At least one arm was partially suspended in mid-air.

 Drawing of Cory Lovelace by Bill Beard…shown on 48 Hours pic.twitter.com/OHA9hsl7En